 The total value of the SANGCOM contracts agreed from 1978 to the present is estimated by whistleblower Ian Foxley at GBP 5 billion.
-The latest phase of the program was set up in a February 2010 agreement, the LOA3 Phase 3 (“Letter of Offer and Acceptance”), and provides for the further modernization of the National Guard’s communications and computer equipment at a price of GBP 1.96 billion over ten years.
+The latest phase of the program was set up in a February 2010 agreement, the LOA3 (“Letter of Offer and Acceptance 3”) Phase 3, and provides for the further modernization of the National Guard’s communications and computer equipment at a price of GBP 1.96 billion over ten years.

-Whistleblowers Michael Paterson, GPT’s Financial Controller from 2007-2010, and Lt.
-Col. (rtd.)
+Whistleblowers Michael Paterson, GPT’s Financial Controller from 2007 to 2010, and Lt.
+Col. (retd.)
 Ian Foxley, who was GPT’s Programme Director from June to December 2010, uncovered evidence of irregular payments for “bought-in services” amounting to GBP 14.9 million between 2007 and 2010.
 These funds were channeled through two Cayman Islands-registered companies, Simec and Duranton, which they suspected were intended for bribes to Saudi decision-makers in relation to the SANGCOM contract.
 No legitimate services appear to have been provided by these companies.

 In addition, GPT supplied luxury vehicles worth GBP 216,350 to staff in the Saudi National Guard, including the general connected with the project.
 They also paid this general GBP 278,000 for a five-year lease of a villa belonging to him, paid up-front.

 Beyond these specific sums, Paterson and Foxley noted that in total GPT was paying GBP 26 million a year for “bought-in services” under the SANGCOM deals, up to 16% of the contract’s value.